 Chicken broth is generally milder than beef broth.
 As a result, it is not necessary to roast the chicken bones before making broth.

 The addition of something acidic like vinegar helps to draw minerals, particularly magnesium, calcium, and potassium, into the broth.
-It's an important ingredient to making the nutrient-dense bone broth.
+It's an important ingredient in making nutrient-dense bone broth.

-Though we are using very small amount in the bone broth, apple cider vinegar may build flavor that people aren't fond of.
+Though we are using a very small amount in the bone broth, apple cider vinegar may build flavor that people aren't fond of.
 An alternative to apple cider vinegar is white wine vinegar.
-If skipping vinegar all together, try dry white wine.
+If skipping vinegar altogether, try dry white wine.
 If using wine, double the amount called for vinegar to get the same acidity.

 The best source to purchase chicken feet is by asking your meat farmer at the farmer's market.
 You may need to reserve these in advance.
 Asking the meat butcher at stores like Sprouts and Whole foods is also a good idea.
 As is buying them in bulk at Azure Standard, a natural food wholesaler.

 Looking for more healthy recipes?
 Here are some ideas: